STHossain/sthossain.github.io/_pages/teaching.md

 ---

-*I approach teaching with deep respect and responsibility, knowing that my own journey would not have been possible without the guidance of my teachers.
-I also owe a lot to my students, who indeed taught me many things.
-Here I share what I have prepared over my teaching career!*
+*I love teaching and I am deeply grateful to all my students who taught me a lot.
+Here I share some of the resources I've created throughout my teaching journey!
+Feel free to use them however you'd would like.
+I tried to make the notes as error-free as possible, but I know there may still be a few mistakes, so I’d be grateful if you could let me know if you find any, tahnks a lot!*

 ---